Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * The authentication required card was run, asked for authentication, was given authentication, and successfully paid.
 * The authentication required card was run, asked for authentication, was not given authentication, and failed.
 * After each payment event, a message was shown to the user to explain the action that had just happened.
+* After a successful payment, the user is then redirected to the Order Success page.

 ### 404

 * Accessible by all users
 * This page will display if a user has tried to access a page that doesn't exist, or if a user doesn't have access to the page they're trying to reach.
-* It accesses whether the user is logged in or not, and if logged in, whether they are a superuser or not, and displays the corresponding navigation bar.
 * It states clearly that it's a 404 error, and that the page hasn't been found.
 * It directs the user to the navigation bar to continue back to the safety of the site.